 Employee Identification Number

 Your nonprofit corporation must apply for a federal Employer Identification Number (EIN) with the IRS.
 You need an EIN to open a corporate bank account, hire staff, and pay income taxes.
 You can use ZenBusiness’s EIN service to obtain one on your behalf, and make your burden a little lighter.

 If your nonprofit is hiring staff and paying wages, you’re required to register for a state withholding tax account.
 This lets you deduct employee income tax from paychecks so your business can hold it in trust and pay it to the state.

-Apply for all necessary Montana licenses and permits
+Step 9: Apply for Montana licenses and permits

 Be sure to get all the required federal, state, and local licenses to run your Montana nonprofit corporation.
 If you’re operating games of chance, you’ll also need a license from the Montana Gaming Commission.